Skip to main content

 Description

-CVE-2026-3503 is a medium-severity vulnerability in wolfSSL's wolfCrypt library version 5.
+CVE-2026-3503 is a medium severity vulnerability in wolfSSL's wolfCrypt library version 5.
 8. 2 affecting ARM Cortex-M microcontrollers.
-It involves incorrect usage of seeds in the pseudo-random number generator (PRNG) within post-quantum cryptographic implementations (ML-KEM and ML-DSA).
-A physical attacker can induce transient faults to corrupt or redirect seed or pointer values during the Keccak-based expansion process, potentially compromising key material or cryptographic outcomes.
-Exploitation requires physical access and high attack complexity, with no user interaction or authentication needed.
-This vulnerability impacts confidentiality and integrity of cryptographic operations but does not affect availability.
-No known exploits are currently reported in the wild.
-Organizations using wolfSSL on ARM Cortex-M devices in security-critical environments should prioritize mitigation.
-Patch availability is not indicated, so alternative mitigations are necessary.
+The flaw involves incorrect usage of seeds in the pseudo-random number generator (PRNG) within post-quantum cryptographic implementations (ML-KEM and ML-DSA).
+Physical attackers can induce transient faults to corrupt or redirect seed or pointer values during the Keccak-based expansion process, potentially compromising key material or cryptographic outcomes.
+Exploitation requires physical access and high attack complexity, with no user interaction needed.
+This vulnerability impacts confidentiality due to possible key leakage but has limited scope and availability impact.
+No known exploits are reported in the wild.
+Organizations using affected wolfSSL versions on ARM Cortex-M devices should prioritize patching or apply hardware-level protections against fault injection attacks.

 AI-Powered Analysis